wilsonify/wilsonify.github.io/content/recipes/TORTILLA SOUP211.md

 This should smell pretty goddamn dope right about now.
 Add the diced tomatoes and tomato

 paste.
-Make sure that you stir that son of a bitch around enough so that the paste isn’t just
+Make sure that you stir enough so that the paste isn’t just

 sitting in a clump.
 Add the broth and let that all come to a simmer.